srinathsai/Netflix-recommendation-challenge/README.md

  # Improvements done to model :-
  * A new model called Latent factor model with biases has been implemented which showed slight improvement in the rmse and this iscompared in code file.

+ ## Lf factor model with biases :-
+  * It is the extension of LF model with biases added to users and ratings in the formula and below is the formula used in building model :-
+  *